-As for the motivation and objectivity of this article to understanding the status of soil damage to the carrying capacity for biomass production in Tanjung Selor District.
-To the author's knowledge, this paper is one of the premises that using more holistic procedures and techniques than other publications.
+As for the motivation and objectivity of the study to understand the status of soil damage to the carrying spacity for biomass production in Tanjung Selor District.
+To the author's knowledge, this study is one of the first to employ a different approach and technique than the others.
 A study that relates soil damage to carrying capacity based on indicative soil damage parameters.
 Production of green plant biomass in the form of fruit, tubers, leaves, shoots, stems, skins, flowers, oil as the main food chain on land and life support material.
 High biomass production can be achieved if the soil of the growing medium is good, otherwise if the soil is damaged.
 This may be of interest to stakeholders, particularly policy makers.